Skip to navigation

 The Maharaja of Jaipur's old summer palace overlooks central Mt Abu

-My intentions in Mt Abu were physical but somewhat less romantic: I had an aching body and wanted to do nothing strenuous for a few days.
-I couldn't have picked a better spot because, according to my guidebook, there was precious little going on in Mt Abu, and that suited me fine.
-What I didn't realise was that the guidebook was utterly useless when it came to the reality of Mt Abu: it turned out to be one of the highlights of my trip.
+My intentions in Mt Abu were physical but somewhat less romantic; I had an aching body and wanted to do nothing strenuous for a few days.
+I couldn't have picked a better spot because, according to my guidebook, there is precious little going on in Mt Abu, and that suited me fine.
+What I didn't realise was that my guidebook is utterly useless when it comes to the reality of Mt Abu; it turned out to be one of the highlights of my trip.

 Brahma Kumaris